Social media image sizes seem to change constantly.

 Facebook updates its design and image dimensions constantly.
 The best strategy to future-proof your brand’s content is to always upload the highest-quality image you can.
 Stick to Facebook’s recommended file formats for the best results.

-Facebook profile picture size: 170 x 170 pixels (on most computers)
+Your Facebook profile picture will display at 170 x 170 pixels on desktop.

 Resource: Get more tips on creating great Facebook cover photos.